|

 Trans-Mississippian Shirt, c.
 1850

-Original shirts were worn in central US by laborers on
+Original shirts were worn in central

-river boats.
-Yoked back with gathers for ease of movement.
+US by laborers on river boats.
+Yoked back with gathers for ease of

 Sizes S-M-L-XL-XXL